 Activities Over the Last Year

-* In preparations for the HiTSeq Track (ISMB, 2024, Montreal, Canada), we acquired three keynote speakers, Sushmita Roy, Evan Eichler, and Kin Fai Au.
+* In preparations for the HiTSeq Track (ISMB, 2025, Liverpool, United Kingdom), we acquired three keynote speakers, Valentina Boeva, Jonathan Göke, and Tobias Marschall.

-* Sponsorship: HiTSeq acquired $5000 in sponsorship from Pacific Biosciences, contributing to four student travel fellowships of $1000 each, and prize money for the best talk and poster presentation.
+* Sponsorship: HiTSeq acquired sponsorships from Pacific Biosciences and Oxford Nanopore Technologies, contributing to five student travel fellowships of $1000 each, and $300 in prize money each for the best talk and poster presentations.

 * HitSeq Track (ISMB, 2024, Montreal, Canada):